Mobile App

 The release process itself is automated with github actions and fastlane, however there are some manual steps involved to prepare the release:

-If we use a new version, update the version in .github/actions/flutter-common/action.yml
+Flutter: If we use a new flutter version, update the version in .github/actions/flutter-common/action.yml as well as flatpak-flutter.json in the de.wger.flutter repository (commit to master).

 We use fastlane to automate the release process.
-To test the that the update works, you can make a dry-run (needs the different
+To test that the update works, you can make a dry-run (needs the different publishing keys available)

 • Increase build nr in pubspec.yaml (revert after the dry-run was successful): flutter pub run cider bump build